Happy Birthday, Ta-Nehisi Coates, born 30 September 1975.

-- The best part of writing is not the communication of knowledge to other people, but the acquisition and synthesizing of knowledge for oneself.
+- The best part of writing is not the communication of knowledge to other people, but the acquisition and synthesising of knowledge for oneself.

 - I was made for the library, not the classroom.
 The classroom was a jail of other people’s interests.
 The library was open, unending, free.

 - But all our phrasing—race relations, racial chasm, racial justice, racial profiling, white privilege, even white supremacy—serves to obscure that racism is a visceral experience, that it dislodges brains, blocks airways, rips muscle, extracts organs, cracks bones, breaks teeth.
 You must never look away from this.
 You must always remember that the sociology, the history, the economics, the graphs, the charts, the regressions all land, with great violence, upon the body.

 - Racism is not merely a simplistic hatred.
 It is, more often, broad sympathy toward some and broader scepticism toward others…